Buffalo gunman pleads not guilty to domestic terror charge

 BUFFALO, N.Y.
-(AP) — The white gunman who killed 10 Black people at a Buffalo supermarket pleaded not guilty Thursday to hate-motivated domestic terrorism and other charges as a prosecutor called the evidence against him overwhelming.
+(AP) — The white gunman who killed 10 Black people at a Buffalo supermarket pleaded not guilty Thursday to hate-motivated domestic terrorism and other charges.
+A prosecutor called the evidence against him overwhelming.

 Witnesses, police and Gendron's own writings and livestreamed video have incriminated him as the gunman who used an AR-style semi-automatic rifle May 14 to target shoppers and employees of a Tops Friendly Market, and he surrendered at the crime scene after putting his rifle to his neck.
 Authorities said he chose the store because of its location in a predominantly Black neighborhood.